kbridson/rails-demos-and-deets-2021-test/demo-dev-env.md

         sudo service postgresql status
         ```

+        Additionally, you can halt the service by running this command:

+        ```bash
+        sudo service postgresql stop
+        ```

-    1. Set up a `postgres` user with permission to create databases (which must have the same name as your Ubuntu user) by running the following command (replacing `homer` with your Ubuntu username):
+    1. Set up a `postgres` user with permission to create databases (which must have the same name as your Ubuntu user) by running the following command (replacing `homer` with your Unix username).

+        **Important!** The username must match your Unix username exactly.

         ```bash
         sudo -u postgres createuser homer -s -d